expo/expo/docs/pages/versions/v32.0.0/sdk/av.md

 ### Default initial `PlaybackStatusToSet`

-The default initial `PlaybackStatusToSet` of all `Expo.Audio.Sound` objects and `Expo.Video` components is as follows:
+The default initial `PlaybackStatusToSet` of all `Audio.Sound` objects and `Video` components is as follows:

 ```javascript
 {